 To create a level playing field for competition among all schools and instructional programs, states would need to include funds now set aside for facilities construction and maintenance.
-States now fund separate line items for construction and building maintenance, and these are not counted in calculations of school operating costs.
-Thus, even if online schools were equitably funded on school operating costs, traditional schools would get a significant extra subsidy.
+States now fund separate line items for construction and building maintenance, and these are not counted in calculations of schools' operating costs.
+Thus even if online schools' operating costs were equitably funded, traditional schools would get a significant extra subsidy in the form of funds for construction and maintenance.

-In a time when innovation is necessary, and the cost structures of different forms of schooling would differ dramatically, a special subsidy for bricks and mortar is counterproductive.
+In a time when innovation is necessary, and the cost structures of different forms of schooling differ dramatically, a special subsidy for bricks and mortar is counterproductive.
 It defrays the costs borne by brick-and-mortar schools, while ignoring the investment costs of online schools, which must pay for computers, methods development, and back-office administration out of their operating costs.

-Under this arrangement, a school-whether charter or district-run, traditional, hybrid, or online-would pay whatever capital costs it encountered.
-Schools and instructional-program providers with high equipment, research-and-development, and oversight costs could pay for them with funds recovered from student backpacks.
+Under this arrangement, a school-whether charter or district run, traditional, hybrid, or online-would pay whatever capital costs it encountered.
+Schools and instructional-program providers with high costs for equipment, research and development, and oversight could cover these costs with funds from student backpacks.
 And schools paying high rents could meet their costs.
 In the long run, this arrangement would probably lead conventional schools to reduce their costs by renting less space and refusing to pay for expensive amenities like theatres and swimming pools.

-Even with a level playing field, schools without facilities costs may still come to dominate the market: Parents might prefer the custodial and socializing functions that conventional or hybrid schools offer, especially if those schools, by efficient use of space, could also afford to give students access to technology options.
+Even with a level playing field, it is not obvious that schools without facilities costs would come to dominate the market: Parents might prefer the custodial and socializing functions that conventional or hybrid schools offer, especially if those schools, by efficient use of their space, could also afford to give students access to technology options.